 Employees understand that when their leader exercises a high level of integrity, they can treat them well and do their best for the business.
 Leaders with integrity can make a business strong and cause it to have a good reputation against the rivals in the industry.

-HR experts for an assignment writing help say that integrity in leaders helps a business attract more customers, investors, suppliers, and talented professionals vital for the long-term growth of a business.
+HR experts say that integrity in leaders helps a business attract more customers, investors, suppliers, and talented professionals vital for the long-term growth of a business.
 Great leaders can be considered as valuable assets to organizations because they tend to be more effective than those who don’t exercise this trait.

 Integrity, characterized by ethical behavior, begins with top leaders and scales down to the subordinates.
 When top leaders have integrity, even when the subordinates will occupy the leadership positions in the future, they are likely to follow suit.
 Leaders should understand that their actions, methodologies, words, and decisions can create the true values and culture of an organization.